 Ms. Shearer began working at the elementary level while in school at Metro State.
 After graduating with a degree in English and secondary teaching license Ms. Shearer worked at the middle school level teaching seventh grade language arts at Martin Luther Kind Jr. Early College and Morey Middle School.
 To learn more about instruction she worked as a district Peer Observer in English classrooms across the district.
 After observing, coaching, and giving feedback to hundreds of teachers Amber went back to the middle school level as the Director of Instruction at Hill Campus of Arts and Sciences.

 To continue growing in her professional capacity Amber enrolled in the Ritchie program at the University of Denver while interning as a principal at Castro Elementary School.
 Learning about organizational systems, student motivation and behavior, Amber received her Master’s degree in Educational Leadership and Policy Studies with an emphasis on Culturally Responsive Teaching and Pedagogy.
 Amber is thrilled to be a part of the Hamilton family and community!
 Learning about our families, scholars, and working to ensure the best middle school experience possible is what her passion is all about.
-When not working or attending school Amber enjoys spending time with her twelve year old twins and her boyfriend of many years.
+When not working or attending school Amber enjoys spending time with her thirteen year old twins and her boyfriend of many years.

 Leticia Raymond is originally from San Diego, California.
 She attended UCLA for her undergraduate degree and completed both of my master’s degrees from UNT in 2008 and 2015.
 I moved to Texas in 2005 where I taught in the Dallas and Austin areas as a Teacher Leader and IB Coordinator.
 Then in 2014 I made the big move to Denver, where I have absolutely fallen in love with the weather, the people, and the outdoor lifestyle.
 I figured if I couldn’t have the ocean in our backyard I’d love to have adventures in the Rockies.